 Big Loop: At the Start/Finish aid station, runners will have completed 25 miles (26.2 for marathoners)—what we call the “Big Loop.”
-Hundred-milers repeat the Big Loop three more times and 50-milers one more time.
+Hundred-milers repeat the Big Loop three more times, 75-milers two more times, and 50-milers one more time.

 When the trails cross: The white-blazed trail and the blue-blazed trail cross at several points on the course.
-The crossings will be heavily marked and signed, but it is your responsibility to read and heed the markers, signs, and white and blue blazes to stay on course.
+The crossings will be marked and signed, but it is your responsibility to read and heed the markers, signs, and white and blue blazes to stay on course.

-Marathon: Start time 8:00 AM - runners will follow the same course as the 50 and 100-mile runners, but they will run an additional 1.2 miles at the beginning of the race.
+Marathon: Start time 8:00 AM - runners will follow the same course as the 50, 75, and 100-mile runners, but they will run an additional 1.2 miles at the beginning of the race.

-The 100 and 50-mile races have a Sunday 10:00 AM cut-off for runners leaving the West Park Road aid station after completing the Bunker Hill/Goodwin loop.
-This is at mile 88 for the 100-mile runners and mile 38 for the 50-mile runners.
-The cut-off for Lands End aid Station is Sunday 12 PM, noon.
-This is at mile 93.5 for the 100-mile runners and 43.5 for the 50-mile runners.
+The 100, 75, and 50-mile races have a Sunday 10:00 AM cut-off for runners leaving the West Park Road aid station after completing the Bunker Hill/Goodwin loop.
+This is at mile 88 for the 100-mile runners, mile 63 for the 75-mile runners, and mile 38 for the 50-mile runners.

 To stay in the race, you must have left the aid station by the above cut-off times.
 Volunteers will break down the aid station at that time and depart.
 Runners continuing on their own accord past the cut-offs and not arriving at the Start/Finish on or before the 2 PM cut-off will not be eligible for the finisher awards.